 The subject lands are currently zoned Residential One (R1) according to the Town's Comprehensive Zoning By-law.
-Permitted uses in the R1 zone include single detached dwellings, semi-detached, second dwelling units, accessory uses, and home occupations.
+Permitted uses in the R1 zone include single detached dwellings, accessory uses, and home occupations.

 A minor variance application (A19-2023P) is being heard in conjunction with the proposed severance to address the deficient lot frontage.
 Please refer to minor variance report for a fulsome analysis.